 How to reach Coutrallam Falls?

 Senkottai is the nearest bus stand.
 Frequent buses ply to Coutrallam.
-The nearest railway hub is at Thenkasi (5kms) and the nearest airport is Tuticorin Airport and Trivandrum International Airport.
+The nearest railway hub is at Thenkasi (5kms) and the nearest airport is Thoothukudi Airport and Trivandrum International Airport.